If you have a valid PEI Health Card, you do not have to pay for medically necessary hospital services in Prince Edward

-Patients can arrange for telephone and television service while in hospital.
+Patients can arrange for telephone and television service while in the hospital.
 You can ask staff for more information on how to access these services.

 Will I be able to continue my religious practice while in hospital?

 Hospital chaplains provide spiritual and religious care to patients, families and staff.
 When you are admitted to the hospital, you will be invited to register a church name and affiliation so that you receive appropriate spiritual care.
 Hospitals also partner with community-based spiritual care leaders for support after hours.

 What will happen when I go home from hospital?

 Once you have been discharged from the hospital, you should arrange to leave by 11:00 a.m.
-Ask your health care provider about follow-up care instructions and medication.
+Ask your health care provider about instructions for follow-up care and medication.